Symptoms of Neck Pain

 Diagnosing Neck Pain

-As shown above, numerous factors can contribute to neck pain, so evaluating and diagnosing the true locus of the problem is essential.
+As shown above, numerous factors can contribute to neck pain in Marina Del Rey, so evaluating and diagnosing the true locus of the problem is essential.
 Diagnosing neck pain will begin with a consultation with our interventional pain specialists, who will discuss your medical history, current habits, and lifestyle details.
 From there, an examination may be performed to test the range of motion in the neck and gauge the level of pain.

 If necessary, further testing could be ordered to diagnose the issue causing the pain.
 This can include MRIs, X-Rays, CT scans, or ultrasound.
 We always treat the root cause of neck pain rather than simply masking the symptoms, an approach that guarantees lasting results without major side effects or complications.
 If you have neck pain that lasts for more than a day or a restricted range of motion, make an appointment for assessment and treatment.